squaredev-io/squaredev/README.md

 ---

-# Squaredev
+# SquareDev

-Squaredev is an open source platform for developers to create stable and production grade AI applications.
+SquareDev is an open source platform for developers to create stable and production grade AI applications.

 - [x] LLMs (open source and proprietary)
 - [x] Vectors/Embeddings